riyazaveri/SENmanage.-/index.md

 ---
-title: Welcome to my blog
+title: SENmanage
 ---
+# Welcome to SENmanage, a hub for storing your SEN students' information, IEPS, and progress reports.